kevin-44/WAX_ExpressTrade_Integration/README.md

 ### Production Environment

 Hosting your website implies that you rent a **VPS** (*Virtual Private Server*) from a company of choice.
-There are many companies you can rent a VPS from, although some may require for you to submit a whitelist application beforehand (such as OVH).
+There are many companies you can rent a VPS from, although some may require that you submit a whitelist application beforehand (such as OVH).
 If you're looking for a decent VPS that's also quick to set up, [DigitalOcean](https://www.digitalocean.com) is an excellent option!